nickgaski/docker-peer/sandbox.md

 - Committers can login and configure Jenkins jobs in the sandbox directly
 - Sandbox jobs can NOT upload build images to docker hub
 - Sandbox jobs can NOT vote on Gerrit
 - Jenkins nodes are configured using Hyperledger openstack infrastructure.
-Users have to

-create Jenkins jobs and execute them to create jobs Sandbox environment.
-Users of Hyperledger Jenkins follow below process .
+Create Jenkins jobs and execute them in Sandbox environment.
+If you don't have gerrit account follow the steps mentioned here [**Gerrit**](http://hyperledger-fabric.readthedocs.io/en/latest/Gerrit/lf-account/)

-If you don't have ci-management Jenkins Configuration repository please perform git clone from here [ci-management](https://gerrit.hyperledger.org/r/#/admin/projects/ci-management)
+If you don't have ci-management Jenkins Configuration repository please perform git clone from here **[ci-management]**(https://gerrit.hyperledger.org/r/#/admin/projects/ci-management)

 `git clone ssh://<LFID>@gerrit.hyperledger.org:29418/ci-management && scp -p -P 29418 <LFID>@gerrit.hyperledger.org:hooks/commit-msg ci-management/.git/hooks/`